DevTomUK/BlankViteTemplate/README.md

 This template comes with a basic Navbar and two Routes to start building on.

 ## Installation:

+To create a fork of the repository, click the Fork dropdown and select "Create a new fork".

-Run the following code in a terminal:
+To clone the repo to your local machine, run the following code in a terminal:

     git clone https://github.com/DevTomUK/BlankViteTemplate.git
     cd BlankViteTemplate